dovecot/documentation/source/configuration_manual/mail_location/obox/fscache.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It's possible to split fscaches over multiple independent directories by including %variables in the path.
+It's possible to split fscaches over multiple independent directories by including :ref:`%variables <config_variables>` in the path.
 This is typically done based on username hashing, e.g. ``/var/fscache/%8Nu`` would use 8 fscache directories.
 This is especially recommended with larger fscaches (>10 GB).
 The main benefit of split fscaches is that any cache trashing caused by a few users will be